rutvik1503/DSA_ALONG_CPP/README.md

 ---

+## 📅 LAB WORK 01 : Some problem solving task

+### 📝 Files:

+#### **`Que_01.cpp`**
+This C++ program demonstrates the use of a while loop to print numbers from 1 to 10.
+The loop starts with n = 1 and continues executing until n reaches 10, incrementing n in each iteration.
+This program highlights the use of looping constructs to perform repetitive tasks efficiently in C++.

+#### **`Que_02.cpp`**
+This C++ program demonstrates the use of a while loop to print numbers from 10 to 1 in descending order.
+The loop starts with n = 10 and decrements n in each iteration until it reaches 1.
+This program highlights the use of looping constructs for controlled repetition in C++.

+#### **`Que_03.cpp`**
+This C++ program demonstrates the use of a while loop to print numbers from 1 to N, where N is provided by the user.
+The loop starts from i = 1 and increments i until it reaches N. This program highlights user input handling and controlled looping for dynamic range printing in C++.

+#### **`Que_04.cpp`**
+This C++ program demonstrates the use of a while loop to print all odd numbers from N to 1 in descending order.
+The user provides a number N, and the loop checks if N is odd before printing it.
+The value of N is then decremented in each iteration until it reaches 1.
+This program highlights conditional statements and looping for filtering and displaying specific numbers.

+#### **`Que_05.cpp`**
+This C++ program demonstrates the use of a while loop to print all leap years between two given years.
+The user inputs a starting year and an ending year, and the loop iterates through each year in the range.
+A year is printed if it is divisible by 4, allowing the user to see all leap years within the specified period.
+This program effectively utilizes looping and conditional statements for filtering and displaying specific years.

+---

+## 📅 LAB WORK 02 : Some problem solving task

+### 📝 Files:

+#### **`Que_01.cpp`**
+This C++ program demonstrates the use of a do-while loop to print numbers from 1 to 10.
+The loop executes at least once and then continues to iterate while the value of i is less than or equal to 10.
+In each iteration, the current value of i is printed, and i is incremented by 1.
+The program highlights the behavior of a do-while loop, where the loop body is executed before checking the condition, ensuring at least one print before any condition is evaluated.

+#### **`Que_02.cpp`**
+This C++ program demonstrates the use of a for loop to print numbers from 10 to 1 in descending order.
+The loop starts with an initial value of i = 10 and continues to iterate as long as i is greater than or equal to 1.
+In each iteration, the value of i is printed, and i is decremented by 1.
+This program highlights the usage of a for loop to handle a predefined range and control the iteration with a decreasing counter.

+#### **`Que_03.cpp`**
+This C++ program demonstrates the use of a do-while loop to print all even numbers from 1 to N. The user provides a number N, and the loop starts at i = 1.
+In each iteration, the program checks if i is even (i.e., i % 2 == 0) before printing it.
+The value of i is then incremented, and the loop continues until i exceeds N. This program highlights the combination of conditional statements and looping to selectively print even numbers within a given range.

+#### **`Que_04.cpp`**
+This C++ program demonstrates the use of a for loop to print the Fibonacci series up to N numbers.
+The user provides the number N, which determines how many terms of the Fibonacci sequence to display.
+The program initializes the first two terms as 1 and 0.
+In each iteration, the next term is calculated by adding the previous two terms (f + s), and then f and s are updated to move forward in the sequence.
+This program highlights the use of loops and variable updates to generate and display Fibonacci numbers.

+#### **`Que_05.cpp`**
+This C++ program demonstrates how to swap two values using a temporary variable.
+The user inputs two values, and the program swaps them.
+The value of the first variable is stored in a temporary variable (t), then the second variable's value is assigned to the first variable.
+Finally, the value in the temporary variable is assigned to the second variable.
+The program outputs the swapped values, showing how the contents of the two variables have been exchanged.
+This program highlights the use of temporary variables to perform the swap operation.

+---

 ## 💡 What You'll Learn:
 - **Basic Syntax & I/O Operations**: Understanding how C++ works and how to display/output data.
 - **Control Structures**: Mastering loops and understanding how to repeat operations efficiently.